There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Computer Science; Data Science major sequences
+- Level 3 core unit in the Computer Science; Data Science; International Cybersecurity; Computing and Data Science; Artificial Intelligence; Cybersecurity; Software Engineering major sequences

 - Level 3 elective

-- Students are able to (1) apply computer systems knowledge and skills in project situations; (2) understand the phases in the software development lifecycle; (3) undertake problem identification, formulation and solution; (4) understand the professional responsibility to produce reliable software; (5) assess the social impacts of computing projects; (6) develop the ability to perform as an individual and as part of a multidisciplinary and multicultural team; and (7) communicate effectively.
+Students are able to (1) apply computer systems knowledge and skills in project situations; (2) use agile methodology in software development; (3) solve problems in computer systems and software development; (4) justify the professional responsibility to produce reliable software; (5) assess the social impacts of computing projects; and (6) perform effectively as part of a multidisciplinary and multicultural team.

-- Typically this unit is assessed in the following ways: (1) participation in a group project with multiple deliverables and (2) an individual essay.
+Indicative assessments in this unit are as follows: (1) project and (2) professional development portfolio.
 Further information is available in the unit outline.

 - Unit Coordinator(s)